cturbelin/rserve-php/README.md

 Results provided by R could be handled using several parsers

  - NativeArray
- 	Translate R structure into php simple arrays.
+ 	Translates R structure into php simple arrays.
 It is useful to get simple values from R

  - Wrapped array
-   Using NativeArray with parameters array("wrapper"=>true) in contructor return object with attributes of R objects.
+   Using NativeArray with parameter ["wrapper"=>true] in contructor returns object with attributes of R objects.
-   The result object is used as an array and also provides methods to access attributes()
+   The result object can be used as an array and provides methods to access R object attributes

  - Debug
-   Translate R response to structure useful for debugging
+   Translates R response to structure useful for debugging

  - REXP
-   Translate R response into REXP classes
+   Translates R response into REXP classes

 Async Mode